corey-rr/redcar-vimly/readme.md

  - `s3w` selects three words
  - `g47` moves the cursor to line 47
  - `g6e` moves the cursor to the end of line 6
- - `u3` for undoes the last three actions
+ - `u3` undoes the last three actions
  - `d` nukes the current selection
+ - `i hello` inserts "hello" into the current document
  - `!ls` lists all files in the project directory
  - `i!ls` lists all files in the project directory _and inserts the output into the current document_
  - `r!1+1` does some math via Ruby
  - `ri!1+1` does some math via Ruby _and inserts the output into the current document_
+ - `x` closes vimly
+ - `t` opens a terminal
+ - `t vimly` opens a terminal in the vimly directory of the currently open project

 ###install